-To celebrate World Water Day (22nd of March) and spread awareness of water issues around the world you can join other Green-Schools and organise a Walking for Water event or participate in one of the walks organised by Green-Schools.
+To celebrate World Water Day (22 March each year) and spread awareness of water issues around the world you can join other Green-Schools and organise a Walking for Water event or participate in one of the walks organised by Green-Schools.

 Each year Green-Schools, in partnership with Irish Water, hold walks in locations around the country and encourage schools to do the same.

-View photos from last year’s Green-Schools walks in Glendalough, Gougane Barra and Glenveagh National Park here.
+View photos from previous year’s Green-Schools walks in Glendalough, Gougane Barra and Glenveagh National Park here.

 Water Ambassador Programme

 In early 2016 Green-Schools, in partnership with Irish Water, ran its first ever ambassador programme.
-Since then the programme has grown and in November 2017 we ran workshops in Cork, Roscommon and Dublin for our latest group of ambassadors.
+The 2021/2022 academic year will be the sixth year of the Ambassador Programme.
 The aim of the programme is to engage directly with second-level students on the topics of water, water conservation, treatment and the marine environment and encourage them to act as ambassadors for Green-Schools in their own schools and local communities.

 Successful candidates take part in a one day workshop: the morning session of each training day involves speakers from Green-Schools, Irish Water and Clean Coasts.
 The topics discussed during the ambassador training days include: Green-Schools (what it is), the scarcity and importance of water, walk for water, water pollution and water quality testing, water saving techniques, virtual water, communication methods, engineering, marine litter, wastewater and water treatment.
 The afternoon session of each training day included a visit to a water/wastewater treatment plant where students saw firsthand what processes water undergoes.
 Students are also invited to a second day each Spring where they can catch up on their work as ambassadors and get more in-depth training from Green-Schools.